mumble-voip/mumble/docs/dev/TheMumbleSourceCode.md

 issue (or extend the build system), you can probably ignore this directory.

 Obviously you are already aware of the `docs` directory (you are reading this file, which lives in there).
 It contains mostly development related documentation.
-The more extended user documentation is available on our website or (depending on how far we have gotten to migrate it yet) on our wiki.
+The more extended user documentation is available on our website.
 The most relevant documentation for you is probably within the `dev` (development) subdirectory.

 `g15helper` and `helper` will generally not concern you.
 We could probably find a better place for these, but at the moment they are where they are…